 E08607

 The numerous and diverse gold-glass images from Rome deserve fuller treatment than we have had the time to give them.
-In the discussion below and in our captions, individual gold-glass images are identified by the number given to them by Charles Morey in his catalogue of all the gold-glass bases in public collections that were known to him (Morey 1959).
-Morey did not include objects in private collections, nor ones known only from earlier publications, a few of which are cited below (as these are known to us from line-drawings, not photographs, their authenticity can sometimes be in doubt).
+In the discussion below and in our captions, individual gold-glass images are identified by the number given to them by Charles Morey in his catalogue of all the gold-glass bases known to him in public collections (Morey 1959).
+Morey did not include objects in private collections, nor ones known only from earlier publications, a few of which are cited below (as these are known from engravings, not photographs, their accuracy and authenticity can sometimes be in doubt).

 Around 500 fragments of glass with images in gold (and a few with only inscriptions) are now known from Rome.
 These images were made by laying a sheet of gold leaf onto a glass vessel, carefully working the gold-leaf to create an image, and then blowing a second layer of glass over it in order to secure the image for good.

-Most of these gold-glass images, now in collections across Europe and the USA (the largest in the Vatican), do not have a precise provenance; but it is universally accepted that, almost without exception, they were found in the Roman catacombs, set into the mortar that sealed individual grave-slots (loculi), where a very few still survive in situ (see our Image 4).
-There is general scholarly consensus that they date from the fourth, or earlier fifth, century.
+Most of these gold-glass images, now in collections across Europe and the USA (the largest in the Vatican), do not have a precise provenance; but it is universally accepted that, almost without exception, they were found in the Roman catacombs, set into the mortar that sealed individual grave-slots (loculi), where a very few still survive in situ (for an example see our Image 4).
+There is general scholarly consensus that they date from the 4th, or earlier 5th, century.
 This dating is based on two criteria: those found in situ were in catacomb-corridors datable to this period; and some of them depict named aristocrats, a few of whom can be tentatively identified with known figures from this time.

-Of the c.500 surviving gold-glass fragments, some 278 bear decipherable iconography, which is very varied: including, for instance, scenes of boxing and hunting, as well as Jewish religious texts and symbols.
-But the commonest depictions are of Christian religious imagery: some 140 items, with secular portraits (at 50 items), often of married couples, following some way behind.
+Of the c.
+500 surviving gold-glass fragments, some 278 bear decipherable iconography, which is very varied: including, for instance, scenes of boxing and hunting, as well as Jewish religious texts and symbols.
+But the commonest depictions are of Christian religious imagery: some 140 items.
+Secular portraits, often of married couples, following some way behind (at 50 items).
 A number of the Christian images are of Christ alone or of scenes from the Old and New Testaments (and so are not discussed here); but the large majority (over 115 items) are depictions of saints, almost always identified by name.
 (The overall numbers given here, and immediately below, are from Grig 2004.)

 The saints represented: